raygj/consul-content/docker/readme.md

 - use TF code and check syslog for any errors before continuing
 - TF code calls a basic `bootsraph.sh` script that will install packages
 	- add/remove packages in this script prior to running TF apply
-- TF will also copy `consul-install.sh` script for installing Consul and `counting-service.zip` that contains the _counting-service_ binary
+- TF will also copy `consul-install.sh` script for installing Consul

 # Step 2: Install Consul